Websoft9Archive/ansible-ghost/docs/else-faq.md

 #### If there is no domain name, can I deploy Ghost?

-Yes, visit Ghost by *http://Internet IP:8161*
+Yes, access Ghost by *http://Internet IP:8161*

 #### How to set up domain access？